synergico/campsite-for-kanboard/README.md

 Edit the skin.css file to start theming. :)

 ## Theming objectives:
+UX-focused, if an user takes a look, and intuitively understand how to use, then we are good :).
+For UI, borrow from Basecamp :D

 1. Only use CSS, minimal disruption to the code.
 2. A modern card-based theme